Restore Your Smile

 - Individuals with uncontrolled medical conditions:

 Health conditions such as poorly managed diabetes can affect how the body heals after surgery.
-Studies show that poor blood sugar control increases the risk of implant failure due to delayed healing and inflammation. - Patients with immune disorders or undergoing immunosuppressive therapy:
+Poorly managed diabetes can affect healing after surgery and may increase the risk of implant failure. - Patients with immune disorders or undergoing immunosuppressive therapy:

 Conditions like autoimmune diseases (e.g., lupus, rheumatoid arthritis, Sjögren’s syndrome) or medications that suppress the immune system can interfere with healing.
-Research shows these patients may be more prone to inflammation around the implant and bone loss over time. - People with insufficient bone volume:
+These conditions or treatments may increase the risk of inflammation around the implant and bone loss over time. - People with insufficient bone volume:

 Dental implants require sufficient healthy jawbone for proper support.
-If bone density is low or the jawbone has diminished due to prolonged tooth loss, the implant may lack the stability needed for long-term success.
+If bone density is low or the jawbone has diminished due to prolonged tooth loss, the implant may not have sufficient stability for placement without additional procedures.
 In such cases, bone grafting may be recommended to rebuild the area and create a more secure foundation before implant placement. - Patients who have received radiation therapy to the head or neck:

 What is the success rate of dental implants?